ShobanChiddarth/ONF/README.md

           webbrowser.open(folder)
    ```

-3. Open 'static.py' from the folder you just pasted in 'site-packages'
+3. Open 'static.py' and ', 'main.py' from the folder you just pasted in 'site-packages'
 4. Create a text file 'counterfile.bin' in the folder
 5. Right click and copy as path

    ![copy-as-path](Assets\Images\copy-as-path.png)

 6. Delete the file
-7. Replace `"link-to-counterfile.bin"` in 'static.py'
+7. Replace `"link-to-counterfile.bin"` in 'static.py' and 'main.py'

    Don't miss out the `r`.